OSCAgent: Accelerating the Discovery of Organic Solar Cells with LLM Agents: Introduction

 \section{Introduction}

-As the global demand for renewable energy continues to grow, organic solar cells have garnered significant attention for their capability to efficiently convert sunlight into electricity~\citep{wang2016difluorobenzothiadiazole,chen2019organic}.
-Beyond their photovoltaic performance, OSCs provide unique advantages such as mechanical flexibility, lightweight processing, and low-cost fabrication, making them promising alternatives to conventional silicon-based solar technologies~\citep{dennler2009polymer}.
+As the global demand for renewable energy continues to grow, organic solar cells (OSCs) have garnered significant attention for their ability to efficiently convert sunlight into electricity ~\cite{wang2016difluorobenzothiadiazole,chen2019organic}.
+Beyond their photovoltaic performance, OSCs offer several distinctive advantages, including mechanical flexibility, lightweight and solution-processable fabrication, tunable optoelectronic properties, and potentially low manufacturing costs, making them promising alternatives to conventional silicon-based solar technologies~\cite{dennler2009polymer}.

 Despite these advantages, progress in OSCs has been substantially constrained by a continued reliance on trial-and-error discovery strategies.
-The development of new OSC materials typically involves complex multi-step synthesis and costly experimental characterization, rendering the exploration of chemical space both time-consuming and resource-intensive~\citep{sun2019use}.
+The development of new OSC materials typically involves complex multi-step synthesis and costly experimental characterization, rendering the exploration of chemical space both time-consuming and resource-intensive~\cite{sun2019use}.
 Under this paradigm, the identification of high-performance OSC candidates remains inefficient, and systematic, generalizable design principles are still lacking.
 Consequently, exploring data-driven approaches for OSC molecular discovery is both promising and imperative.